andrep8376/sep10-freedom-project/blog/entry02.md

 My skills for this project previously of creativity and time management have grown while researching more and digging deeper into my topic.

 ### Creativity
-While researching the hardware and software that consist with photography and through cameras
+While researching the hardware and software that consist with photography and through cameras, it broadened my ideas and thoughts process with some of the pictures that i take and taking me closer to more creative ideas with what i want to do with photography.
+It even